An easy and inexpensive nightstand makeover for a thrifted piece of furniture.

-In January I shared the mood board for the guest room redo, which included a new nightstand from West Elm.
+In January I shared the mood board for the guest room makeover, which included a new nightstand from West Elm.
 After starting the redo and assessing my needs and wants for the room, I decided to stick with what I had and to try to give the old nightstand a new look.

 *This post contains affiliate links.

 I bought this piece years ago at a thrift store.
 It was really inexpensive but the problem was that you could tell.
 Although it’s made of wood there was a big gap on both sides that I wanted to try to disguise with trim.
 Instead of trim though, I came up with another idea.

 I decided to try to use paint sticks to give it a different look and to cover up the gaps.
 Because I love the look of planked walls, I thought I would try that idea but on a much smaller scale (and on a piece of furniture).
 I figured that I had nothing to lose by trying and dove right in.